SeanGreenbaum/Azure-VMCompute/README.md

 - Region: This is the deploy to location in Azure.
 The vNet and Subnet must already exist in that location
 - VM Name: This is the name of the VM, both inside the OS and in the Azure Portal
 - Qty: If building more than 1 VM, the VM Name above will have an interation number added to the end.
 Ie. vm1, vm2, vm3...
-    All numbers starts at 1
+> All numbers starts at 1
 - Admin Username: This is the username of the built in admin account
 - Admin Password: This is the password of the built in admin account.
 This must be complex.
 - VM SKU: Select the SKU of the VMs from the drop down
 - OS Family: For a Windows Server, Select Windows Server.
 For a Windows client OS, select the appropriate family
-    For Windows clients, be sure the OS Family match the OS selected in the next drop down
+> For Windows clients, be sure the OS Family match the OS selected in the next drop down
 - VM OS: Select the VM OS
-    If using OS Family Windows Server, then only Server OS will be displayed
+> If using OS Family Windows Server, then only Server OS will be displayed
-    If using OS Family not Windows Server, then all Windows client OS will be displayed.
+> If using OS Family not Windows Server, then all Windows client OS will be displayed.
 Be sure to select the correct OS based on the OS Family above
 -VM OS Build: Use "latest" by default.
 If need a prior version, use PowerShell to determine the correct build value based on available option in Azure
-    Get-AzVMImage -Location <location> -PublisherName <PublisherName> -Offer <OfferName> -Skus <sku>
-    ex.
-Get-AzVMImage -Location EastUS -PublisherName MicrosoftWindowsServer -Offer WindowsServer -Skus 2022-datacenter-smalldisk-g2
+`Get-AzVMImage -Location <location> -PublisherName <PublisherName> -Offer <OfferName> -Skus <sku>` `Get-AzVMImage -Location EastUS -PublisherName MicrosoftWindowsServer -Offer WindowsServer -Skus 2022-datacenter-smalldisk-g2`
 - Storage Type: StandardHDD, StandardSSD, PremiumSSD
 - VNet Name: Name of the Virtual Network.
 Virtual Network must already exist in the selected Resource Group
 - VNet Subnet Name: Name of the Subnet for the above Virtual Network.
 Virtual Network must already exist
 - Accelerated Networking: Enable if VM sku supports.
 Disabled by default
 - Auto Shutdown Time: Based on an Azure Automation script which must already exist.
 Creates a Tag on the VM object with specfied value
-    Accepted values: 1700, 2200, 2300, 2330, None
+> Accepted values: 1700, 2200, 2300, 2330, None

 ## In the High Availability Options section:
 This section covers the High Availability options for the VM(s) being deployed